 In the ruins of the village of Ramelle, Miller's squad learns that Ryan and his comrades are guarding one of two remaining bridges across the Merderet River.
 Their commanding officer had been killed a few days before.
 Miller tells Ryan that his three brothers are dead and that he's been given a ticket home.
 Ryan is devastated by the news of his family but refuses to leave, saying that it's his duty to stay with his unit and defend the bridge until relief arrives.
 Ryan says his mother would understand his desire to remain at the bridge with the "only brothers [he] has left."
 Miller can't change Ryan's mind.
 Miller and Horvath reflect on Ryan's refusal and they decide to stay and help the unit defend the bridge.

 Miller inventories their few remaining weapons and supplies.
-Miller outlines a plan to bottle up German tanks on the main street of Ramelle, where the rubble from destroyed buildings creates a narrow choke point that will channel the German troops into a bottleneck and allow the soldiers to flank the Germans.
+Miller outlines a plan to lure German tanks on the main street of Ramelle, where the rubble from destroyed buildings creates a narrow choke point that will channel the armor and German troops into a bottleneck and allow the his soldiers to flank the Germans.
 Their plan includes Reiben riding out on a German half-track motorcycle to lure the German unit into the bottleneck.
 Miller suggests they improvise "sticky bombs," socks stuffed with Composition B explosives and coated with grease.
-They'll use the sticky bombs to blast the treads off a tank.
+They'll use the sticky bombs to blast the treads off one of the tanks.
 They retrieve some spare Comp B from the demolition charges on the bridge.
 Upham is given the job of running ammunition to the two Browning machine gun positions manned by Mellish and 101st paratrooper Parker (Demetri Goritsas

 ).
 Jackson and Parker take position in the church tower to provide sniper cover.